Covid-19 in Morocco Update: December 2020

 Bearing in mind the latest research here are some points relevant to our site:

-- Indoors: ventilation and the length of time spent there is important.
+Indoors: ventilation and the length of time spent there is important.
 All our rooms are naturally ventilated and are designed for a throughflow of air.
 The warmth held in the thick earth walls and insulated floors keeps the rooms warm even when ventilated.
 We will offer single rooms whenever we can.

 The design of our ecolodge, our exceptional staff and measures taken will, we believe, reassure you: